NoahMarchbanks/IT1000MidtermProject/README.md

 # IT1000MidtermProject

-Midterm Project for IT 1000
+#### Welcome to my Midterm Project for IT 1000

+This project displays an excellent understanding of IT related concepts by Yours Truly.